pavanpc/Events-Aggregator/README.md

 ## Design Details

-#Data collection using the interface
+###Data collection using the interface
-1. I am assuming the events are sent by sdk to backend using a Restful POST API asynchronously so that the app side will be less loaded.
+1. I am assuming the events are sent by sdk to backend using a <b>Restful POST API asynchronously</b> so that the app side will be less loaded.

-2. The api inturn publish the data to kafka.
+2. The api inturn publishes  events to kafka.

 3. I have written a Kafka producer java app to mock this behavior.
 It pubslishes events to kafka using <b>SheduledExecutor Thread poool(10) servie </b> every second.
 The publish frequency is configurbale.
 This can be set in AppConfig.properties file.
-### Why Kakfka?
+#### Why Kakfka?
    1. The events should be processed in realtime and assuming huge number of events being sent.
 I decided to go with kafka.

    2. Also the backend will not be heavy as it just needs to publish events to kafka.

+###Real time event processing
+1. I am using Spark streaming to process events.
+2. The stremaing program reads data from kafka and aggrgates results using a micro batch of interval 10 seconds.
+I have set it to 10 seconds just to test application behavior quickly.
+3. The program reads data and stores it in <b>elasticsearch</b>.
+4. At the same time it stores events in local file system in the following format.
+      </b> events_data/year=2016/month=6/day=10/hour=1 </b>
+5. The data is stored using partitions like year, month , daya and hout.
+This will be very helpful in processing data in future as explained later in the section below.

+#### Why Streaming spark?
+  1. Spark stremaing works really well with a lot of events.
+It gives very good abstractions for data transformation(map,reduce,filter,aggregation etc).Also its easy to change the soure(kafka) and destination(local file, s3,HDFS etc) just with less modifications.

+  2. I have used pyspark because , we can find good documentation and help for python and scala compared to java.Also its easy to find python programmers compared to scala.So I thought it would be good to go with python considering future code maintenance.
+#### Why Elasticsearch?
+  1. Elasticsearch provides very good SLA for reading data and aggregations.
+With my experience its ~<20 ms for normal search and aggregation queries for around 100 million records with 3 nodes(AWS medium size machine) cluster.
+  2. It uses Inverted indexes(lucene) for storing data and hence its faster.
+  3. Also, we can build realtime dashboards using Kibana on top of it.
+This will be very helpful for Business guys to do analysis in real time.
+  4. The data in elasticsearch can be purged for better perfomrance.
+We can store data for past 1 or 2 months and set TTL for purging past data.
+In the mean time we can store data(stored in files/s3 ) in HDFS for later analysis.